kit-data-manager/Data-Collections-Explorer-Graph/graph/README.md

     - Discrete
         - Dataset

-The classes "Host", "Service", "SubjectArea" and "ServiceType" are mutually disjoint.
+The classes "Service" and "ServiceType" are disjoint with the classes "Host" and "SubjectArea".
+All other classes are mutually disjoint.

 ## Individuals